 Prerequisites: To be eligible for placement into Honors Geometry, students must meet the following requirements:

-- 1. The final grade must average an 85 or higher in Honors Algebra 1 or must average a 93 or higher in Algebra 1.
-This average includes the final grades for both semesters. - 2.
-Teacher recommendation - 3.
-Placement exam available to incoming freshmen in April.
+1. Rising sophomores grade must average 85 or higher in Honors Algebra 1 or must average 93 or higher in Algebra 1.
+This average includes all four quarters as well the midterm and final exams for both semesters.